-After each ASCA sanctioned event, all Judge's Books (Non-regular and Regular classes), Official Entry Forms for all qualifiers, Gross Receipts report, including Event Membership dues, Sanction Grant, and Rally Trial Report must be sent to the ASCA Business Office, postmarked no later than 15 days after the close of the last show of the cluster.
+After each ASCA sanctioned event, all Judge's Books (Non-regular and Regular classes), Gross Receipts report, including Event Membership dues, Sanction Grant, and Rally Trial Report must be sent to the ASCA Business Office, postmarked no later than 15 days after the close of the last show of the cluster.
 A set of course maps (to be forwarded to the assigned Course Reviewer) used for the trial along with reasons for any changes to courses, must also be submitted to the ASCA Business Office along with the trial results.
 Penalty for noncompliance of any above is a late fee (see the ASCA Schedule of Fees) for each day's delay and such other penalties as may be imposed by the ASCA Board of Directors.
-The Club shall retain all other ASCA official entry forms, except the entry forms listed above, for a period of 1 year from the date of show.
+The club must retain all paperwork, including all entry forms, for a period of one year from the date of the show.
+The entry forms should be made available to the ASCA Business Office upon request.